 Great!
 You have a brand new set of devices to use in your classroom.
-That’s awesome, but there are some things you’re going to have to do in order to keep those devices in top notch condition.
+That’s awesome, but there are some things you’re going to have to do in order to keep those devices in top notch condition and avoid device disaster.

 Now, we are fortunate enough to work in a school where a technician is the one who sets up all the student accounts and installs all the software.
 We actually have no ability to alter these things, so this post will focus on looking after the hardware (not using the devices).